The last five men’s singles winners of Wimbledon

 Federer faced Marin Čilić in the final, a match that demonstrated Federer’s exceptional talent and experience.
 Federer won convincingly in straight sets, 6-3, 6-1, 6-4, displaying his masterful all-court game and unparalleled grace on the grass.

-This victory was particularly poignant as it came after a significant injury layoff, proving Federer’s timeless quality and resilience.
+This victory was particularly poignant as it came following a significant injury layoff, proving Federer’s timeless quality and resilience.
 Despite what he had already proved at the top level, those that bet on tennis were sceptical of the legends’ ability to bounce back.
 But he proved those doubters wrong.

 Andy Murray (2016)